wp-plugins/enhanced-bibliplug/trunk/readme.txt

 `[bibliplug tag='biology']` displays all references with tag biology.
 `[bibliplug year='2008']` displays all references published in 2008.

-Note:
+**Note:**

-1. You can mix-match any arguments except:
+You can mix-match any arguments except:
-	1a.
-If id is used, other arguments are ignored.
+*   If id is used, other arguments are ignored.
-	1b.
-If category is used, tag is ignored.
+*   If category is used, tag is ignored.

-2. Other than types shown in the drop down box when editing a reference, there are two super types you can use.
+Other than types shown in the drop down box when editing a reference, there are two super types you can use.
-	2a.
-Publication => any type that's not presentation or conference paper.
+*   Publication => any type that's not presentation or conference paper.
-	2b.
-Presentation => presentation and conference paper.
+*   Presentation => presentation and conference paper.

 All references are shown in Chicago Style Author-Date System.